UCL-ARC/cluster_club_accelerated_python/README.md

 For working on the exercises, please invoke the command `jupyter lab` session for notebooks in the appropriate directory.

 For viewing the materials as rendered HTML pages in a web browser, clone this repository and run `jupyter book .`.
-The HTML files are located there.
+The HTML files shall be created in the `_build/html/` directory.

 ## Contributors